Issam4b/sysMan/README.md

 # sysMan
 // management system (back-end code)

-// this program allows you to create an employee and do many options
+// this program allows you to manage employees in a company.

 // read the main page first.